FREEHealthy 30-Minute Meals

 In a medium saucepan, combine farro and water.
 Bring water to boil; reduce heat to low and simmer for 30 minutes, or until farro is tender.
 Drain farro into fine mesh sieve, transfer to a bowl, and fluff with a fork.
 Set aside.

-In a large bowl, combine sweet potato, farro, radishes, feta, apple, lemon juice, and black pepper to taste.
+In a large bowl, combine sweet potato, farro, shredded chicken, radishes, feta, apple, lemon juice, and black pepper to taste.
 In a separate large bowl, combine kale and mixed greens.
 Top with sweet potato mixture.
 Sprinkle with parsley, thyme, and sunflower seeds.
 Drizzle with dressing and serve.

 To store any leftovers, place the salad and dressing in separate airtight containers in the refrigerator to prevent the salad from wilting.
 Enjoy within 3 days.